iapyeh/sshscript/v3a/SSHScript v3 Documents/reference/exceptions-and-return-values.md

 # Exceptions and Return Values

-This contract describes the v3.1 development implementation and applies in both normal Python and `python -O`.
+This contract describes the supported v3.1 Production/Stable implementation, verified with 3.1.4, and applies in both normal Python and `python -O`.

 ## Exception matrix